When a couple arrives and we begin the ceremony, that's a wonderful moment. We met, we talked, we agreed to work together. Now is the moment!

 Some NYC Facts:

 A New York State ceremony can't take place until 24 hours after the marriage license is issued.
-The license is good for 60 days.
+The license is valid for 60 days.

-You don't need a New York City Parks permit to have a ceremony if your group is smaller than 20.
-BUT, having a permit reserves the venue for you.
+You don't need a New York City Parks permit to have a ceremony in a named vanue if your group is smaller than 20.
+BUT, having a permit reserves it for you.

-An important part of the process answering the questionnaire I’ll send you. really helps me create a ceremony focused on YOU.
+After the handshake and the initial deposit, I send questionnaire.
+It really helps me create a ceremony focused on YOU.

 Ceremonies last between 7-25 minutes, depending.
 This is the pattern: